matttrel7/be-nc-news-portfolio/README.md

 # Northcoders News API

+## Task 2 - Update README

+In order to successfully connnect to the two databases you will need to create two .env files for your project: .env.test and .env.development.
+Add PGDATABASE=nc_news_test to the test file & PGDATABASE=nc_news to the development file.

 ## Background

 We will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.